-Chimney stacks

-Repair category 1

-Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimney stacks Repair category 1 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimneys are of a type and age where a degree of regular, ongoing maintenance should be anticipated.

-Roofing including roof space

-Repair category 1

-Notes No significant defects were noted at the time of inspection.
+Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-The attic ventilation appears limited.
+The roof covering over the main part of the property is of a type and age where a degree of regular, ongoing maintenance should be anticipated and more extensive overhaul work may be required in due course.
+Roof timbers to the original part of the property have been affected by woodworm, as referred to above.

 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+We would highlight that it was not raining at the time of our inspection and we would rightly that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.